-You thought you had us beat when you devoted hundreds of years to stripping away our dignity, our pride, our self-worth
+You thought you had us beat when you devoted hundreds of years to stripping away our dignity, pride, and self-worth.

-You thought you had us beat but here we are still standing, refusing to go away.
-Because despite your best efforts your actions were merely those of a coward, not nearly enough to totally defeat us.
-We are rising up now, together as one, and others are joining us regardless of their race, color, religion, creed, gender or national origin, a coalition of the righteous and we are gathering momentum each and every day.
+You thought you had us beat, but here we are still standing, refusing to go away.
+Because despite your best efforts, your actions were merely those of a coward, not nearly enough to defeat us.
+Together as one, we are rising now, and others are joining us regardless of their race, color, religion, creed, gender, or national origin, a coalition of the righteous.
+We are gathering momentum each day.
 We are going to create a world where color doesn’t matter.
 A world without conflicts and killings.
 A world without borders and boundaries.
-A world united not divided, ruled by love not hate.
-A world where anything is possible.
+A world united, not divided, ruled by love, not hate—a world where anything is possible.

 You thought you had us beat, but we are here to tell you your time is coming to an end, and ours is just beginning.